Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Introduction

-Uncertainty quantification for property prediction of atomic structures with graph neural networks has received increasing interest recently.
-Scalia et al.~\cite{scalia} evaluated and compared scalable uncertainty estimation methods based on graph neural networks for molecular property prediction and found that deep ensembles~\cite{deepensemble} and bootstrapping consistently outperformed Monte Carlo Dropout~\cite{gal2016} on multiple public benchmark datasets in terms of error and uncertainty calibration.
-Tran et al.~\cite{Tran2020} highlight the importance of predictive uncertainty in materials screening applications and review methods for uncertainty quantification and procedures for evaluating the quality of uncertainty estimates including accuracy, calibration and sharpness.
-Nigam et al.~\cite{nigam2021} provide an extensive overview of different sources of uncertainty in molecular property prediction in the context of drug discovery, many of which are also relevant in materials research, and describe the importance and perspectives of having good uncertainty estimates in data driven decision making.
-Related work has studied the use of Gaussian Process Regression models for molecular property prediction~\cite{musil2019} and molecular dynamics~\cite{imbalzano2021}.
-The method presented in this paper differs from the previous work by considering both aleatoric and epistemic uncertainty in a unified framework, and by re-calibrating the uncertainty estimates to obtain more accurate uncertainties on unseen data.
+Uncertainty quantification for property prediction of atomic structures with graph neural networks has received increasing interest in recent research.
+Scalia et al.~\cite{scalia2020} evaluated and compared scalable uncertainty estimation methods based on graph neural networks for molecular property prediction and found that deep ensembles~\cite{deepensemble} and bootstrapping consistently outperformed Monte Carlo Dropout~\cite{gal2016} on multiple public benchmark datasets in terms of error and uncertainty calibration.
+Hirschfeld et al.~\cite{hirschfeld2020} compared several uncertainty quantification methods, including graph neural networks, on four molecular benchmark datasets, but did not find a method that performed consistently well across datasets.
+Tran et al.~\cite{tran2020} highlighted the importance of predictive uncertainty in materials screening applications and reviewed methods for uncertainty quantification and procedures for evaluating the quality of uncertainty estimates including accuracy, calibration and sharpness.
+Soleimany et al.~\cite{soleimany2021} evaluated deep evidential regression as a method of uncertainty quantification for molecular property prediction and demonstrated their approach in active learning and virtual screening applications.
+Nigam et al.~\cite{nigam2021} provided an extensive overview of different sources of uncertainty in molecular property prediction in the context of drug discovery, many of which are also relevant in materials science, and described the importance and perspectives of having good uncertainty estimates in data driven decision making.
+Related work has studied the use of Gaussian process regression models for molecular property prediction~\cite{musil2019} and molecular dynamics~\cite{imbalzano2021}.
+The method presented in this paper differs from the previous work by considering both aleatoric and epistemic uncertainty, and by recalibrating the predictive distribution to obtain more accurate uncertainty estimates on unseen data.